-When it comes to sheds, we all have a soft spot for the wooden room in the garden!
-But, after a few years of frost in winters and heat in the summers, the wood slats will become aged and will start looking a bit worse for wear!
+After a few years of frost in winters and heat in the summers, the wood slats will become aged and will start looking a bit worse for wear.

-If this continues and you do not feed or preserve the wood then you might just go beyond the point of no return!Keep Your Garden Shed Preserved!
+If this continues and you do not feed or preserve the wood then you might just go beyond the point of no return.Keep Your Garden Shed Protected!

-So, in this expert guide, we will be presenting the best shed paints for 2020.
-All paint lines are available in the UK from Amazon, eBay, B&Q, Wickes and other local DIY stores!
+So, in this expert guide, we will be revealing our top pick shed and summer house paints for 2021/22.
+All paint lines are available in the UK from Amazon, eBay, B&Q, Wickes and other local DIY stores.